adamgoral/agentic-stack/memory-bank/progress.md

 - CORS configuration needs testing
 - Redis connection pooling not optimized
 - MCP server discovery is hardcoded
+- API keys need to be added to .env file

 ## Evolution of Decisions